Rio Tinto under fire as Mongolia presses for mine deal changes

 The recommendations follow Rio announcing this week it had discovered “stability risks” in Oyu Tolgoi’s design, and full production was now expected to begin between May 2022 and June 2023, over a year behind schedule, with costs to soar by up to $1.9 billion.

-Total costs have spiralled from $4.4 billion in the initial feasibility study to more than $11 billion by last year, legislators said, and that does not include the proposed power plant.
+Total costs have spiraled from $4.4 billion in the initial feasibility study to more than $11 billion by last year, legislators said, and that does not include the proposed power plant.

 Rio Tinto has rejected earlier renegotiation requests but said on Friday that it was prepared to look at ways to “increase the benefits” for Mongolia.